chpc-tech-eval/scc/tutorial4/README.md

 ```
 ### setup_nfs.sh
 This file sets up NFS on the newly deployed node.
+Itis for Ubuntu specifically, you can find the RHEL one [here](tutorial4/resources/setup_nfs.sh).

 ```
 #!/bin/bash